uwcsc/codeybot/docs/CONTRIBUTING.md

 > Make sure to include screenshots/a demo of your feature request, if applicable.

 4. Before your PR can be merged, you need to pass the pipeline.
-Often, one of the most common reasons why the pipeline fails is because the linter fails.
-To solve this, you can run `yarn lint` to see any linting issues you might have, or `yarn format` to automatically fix any linting issues in your code.
+The most common reasons why the pipeline fails are because the linter or formatter checks fail.
+To solve this, you can run `yarn lint` to see any linting issues you might have, or `yarn format` to format your code.